colligant/bee-network/README.md

 # bee-network
-pipeline for training and evaluating a model to identify bees (or whatever) Requires image-labelling-tool for making training data.
+pipeline for training and evaluating a model to identify bees (or whatever you want to segment manually).
+Requires image-labelling-tool for making training data.